nuance-communications/mix-cli/CONTRIBUTING.md

 Before adding a new command, please reach out to us in the [Mix Community](https://community.mix.nuance.com).
 We will be happy to discuss new commands.
-This also allows us to ensure consistency in the command language used for Mix.cli.
+This also allows us to ensure consistency in the command language used for mix-cli.

-# Mix.cli Development
+# mix-cli Development

 ## oclif Framework
 `mix-cli` is built on top of the [oclif](https://oclif.io/) framework.
 Read